 That’s not a theory.
 It’s an identity.
 Now add the dividend yield, and you get the estimated total return.

-When investors look back on the current speculative episode, or at least when historically informed investors do, the most egregious role will be assigned to the Federal Reserve.
+When investors look back on the current speculative episode, or at least when historically informed investors do, the most egregious role will – or should be – assigned to the Federal Reserve.

 See, quantitative easing reliably does only one thing.
 It replaces interest-bearing Treasury securities with zero-interest base money (currency and bank reserves) that someone must hold, directly or indirectly, at every moment in time until that base money is retired.

 Provided investors are inclined to speculate, this mountain of zero-interest cash burns a painful hole in their psyche.
 They feel that they have to get rid of it, so they pass the hot potato to someone else.
 The desperate yield-seeking chase for alternatives to ‘zero’ drives financial markets to extreme valuations, so that they, too, become priced for dismal future returns.

 What investors forget is that the effect of easy money relies on speculative psychology (which we infer from the uniformity of market internals).
 In contrast, once investors become risk-averse, they begin to consider the possibility of losses on risky assets, and safe-low interest liquidity can become a desirable asset rather than an inferior one.
 At that point, as we observed during the 2000-2002 and 2007-2009 collapses, easy money may do nothing to halt market losses.